 After a successful test, activate SSO to enforce it across your account.
 Once active, your security settings will show the SSO configuration details and a link to set up SCIM.

-Once SSO is active, users who authenticate for the first time are automatically created in Windmill as team members.
+Once SSO is active, users who authenticate for the first time are automatically created in Windmill as members.
 This means you don’t need to manually invite every user—they’re provisioned on first login.
+This is not a manual invite, and Windmill does not send an invitation email or Slack message just because the member was created through SSO.

 SCIM (System for Cross-domain Identity Management) automates user provisioning and group sync from your identity provider.
 SCIM requires SSO to be active before it can be enabled.